Understand: Raffles vs. Sweepstakes

 Frequently Asked Questions

-The main difference is that Raffles require donors to pay for entries without a free option, while Sweepstakes must offer a free method of entry.
+When it comes to Raffles vs. Sweepstakes, the main difference is the entry method.
+Raffles require donors to pay for entries without a free option, while Sweepstakes must offer a free method of entry.
 This distinction affects their legal requirements and geographic restrictions.

 Can I run a 50/50 Raffle as a Sweepstakes?